msteinbeck/tinyspline/README.md

 (for the C and C++ interface respectively).
 The CMake config script of the C interface exports the following variables:

-- TINYSPLINE_INCLUDE_DIRS: Contains the header files.
+- TINYSPLINE_INCLUDE_DIRS: Contain the header files.
-- TINYSPLINE_LIBRARY_DIRS: Contains the libraries.
+- TINYSPLINE_LIBRARY_DIRS: Contain the libraries.
 - TINYSPLINE_LIBRARIES: Shared libraries to link against.
 - TINYSPLINE_DEFINITIONS: Definitions to add with `add_definitions`.
 - TINYSPLINE_VERSION: The version string.